ismaelbonato/cppPrimer5thEdition/Chapter_01/README.md

  *Revise the program you wrote for the exercises in § 1.4.1 (p.13) that printed a range of numbers so that it handles input in which the first number is smaller than the second.*

+ ## 1.5.1.
+The Sales_item Class

 ### [Exercise 1.20:](Exercise_20/Ex20.cpp)

 *http://www.informit.com/title/032174113 contains a copy of Sales_item.h in the Chapter 1 code directory.
 Copy that file to your working directory.
 Use it to write a program that reads a set of book sales transactions, writing each transaction to the standard output.*

 ### [Exercise 1.21:](Exercise_21/Ex21.cpp)

-*Write a program that reads two Sales_item objects that have the same ISBN and produces their sum.*
+*Write a program that reads two Sales_item objects that have the same `ISBN` and produces their sum.*

 ### [Exercise 1.22:](Exercise_22/Ex22.cpp)

-*Write a program that reads several transactions for the same ISBN.
+*Write a program that reads several transactions for the same `ISBN`.
 Write the sum of all the transactions that were read.*

+## 1.5.2.
+A First Look at Member Functions

 ### [Exercise 1.23:](Exercise_23/Ex23.cpp)

-*Write a program that reads several transactions and counts how many transactions occur for each ISBN.*
+*Write a program that reads several transactions and counts how many transactions occur for each `ISBN`.*

 ### [Exercise 1.24:](Exercise_24/Ex24.cpp)

-*Test the previous program by giving multiple transactions representing multiple ISBNs.
+*Test the previous program by giving multiple transactions representing multiple `ISBNs`.
 The records for each ISBN should be grouped together.*

+## 1.6.
+The Bookstore Program

 ### [Exercise 1.25:](Exercise_25/Ex25.cpp)